bowale01/Devops_Task/README.md

 Applications set:
-     1. It might be your own pet project application which could be accessed by HTTP or anything else you fancy deploying as long as it has a HTTP/REST interface, so can also be the Nginx Test site.
+     1. It might be your own pet project application which could be accessed by HTTP or anything else you fancy deploying as long as it has a HTTP/REST interface, so can also be the Nginx Test site
-    2. Django app
-    3. Node.js app (you need to correct npm commands in Dockerfile in this case)

         Follow-up questions that you can think about or answer already, but they also serve